 To bring out the best in others, you can’t just say, “Do it!” and expect to step back and watch your team work.
-Delegation may be a critical leadership tool, but the best leaders do more than just make pronouncements and give direction.
-They ask great questions —thought-provoking questions that inspire others to think creatively, get engaged, be accountable, and take action.
+Delegation may be a critical leadership tool, but the most inspiring leaders do more than just make pronouncements and give direction.
+These are the questions managers ask—they’re thought-provoking and inspire others to think creatively, get engaged, be accountable, and take action.

 But how do leaders keep themselves motivated and engaged?
 Turns out, they ask themselves a few key questions, too.

 I asked four high-energy, engaging leaders to share the challenging questions they frequently ask themselves—ones that help them be better leaders.
 Here’s what they said.

 1. “Am I Doing the Right Thing for the Right Reason?”